1960 New York mid-air collision

-On December 16, 1960, a United Air Lines Douglas DC-8 bound for Idlewild Airport (now John F. Kennedy International Airport) in New York City collided in midair with a TWA Lockheed L-1049 Super Constellation descending toward LaGuardia Airport.
+On December 16, 1960, a United Air Lines Douglas DC-8 heading for Idlewild Airport (now John F. Kennedy International Airport) in New York City collided in midair with a TWA Lockheed L-1049 Super Constellation descending toward LaGuardia Airport.
 The Constellation crashed on Miller Field in Staten Island and the DC-8 in Park Slope, Brooklyn, killing all 128 aboard the two aircraft and six people on the ground.
-The accident was the world's deadliest aviation disaster at the time, and remains the deadliest accident in the history of United Air Lines.
-(United Airlines Flight 175, with close to 1,000 total deaths, is excluded as an accident flight, due to being a terrorist attack.)
+The accident was the world's deadliest aviation disaster at the time, and remains the deadliest accident (not including terrorist incidents) in the history of United Airlines.

-The accident became known as the Park Slope plane crash or the Miller Field crash after the two crash sites.
+The accident became known as the Park Slope plane crash or the Miller Field crash, named after the two sites where the aircraft landed.
 The accident was also the first hull loss and first fatal accident involving a Douglas DC-8.

 Aircraft and crews

 The tail assembly of N8013U, the Douglas DC-8 involved in the collision.

 United Air Lines Flight 826, Mainliner Will Rogers, registered as was a DC-8-11 carrying 77 passengers and 7 crew members from O'Hare International Airport in Chicago to Idlewild Airport in Queens.
 The crew consisted of Captain Robert Sawyer (age 46), First Officer Robert Fiebing (40), Flight Engineer Richard Pruitt (30) and four stewardesses.
 Captain Sawyer was a highly experienced pilot, having accumulated 19,100 flight hours, of which 344 were in the DC-8.
 First Officer Fiebing had accumulated 8,400 flight hours, of which 416 were in the DC-8.
 Flight Engineer Pruitt had accumulated 8,500 flight hours, of which 379 were in the DC-8.

 Trans World Airlines Flight 266, Star of Sicily, registered as was a Super Constellation carrying 39 passengers and 5 crew members from Dayton and Columbus, Ohio, to LaGuardia Airport in Queens.
 The crew consisted of Captain David Wollam (age 39), First Officer Dean Bowen (32), Flight Engineer LeRoy "Lee" Rosenthal (30) and two stewardesses, Margaret Gernat and Patricia Post.
 Captain Wollam had accumulated 14,583 flight hours, 267 of which were in the Constellation.
 First Officer Bowen had accumulated 6,411 flight hours, of which 268 were on the Constellation.
 Flight Engineer Rosenthal had accumulated 3,561 flight hours, of which 204 were in the Constellation.
 Star of Sicilys sister ship N6902C, Star of the Seine, was destroyed in another mid-air collision with a United Air Lines flight in 1956.